 Note that cell AN6 contains the formula =MWTEST(B4:B13,C4:C13) and cell AN12 (for the exact test) contains the worksheet formula =MW_EXACT(B4:B13,C4:C13).

-Following either of these tests, the Multiple Test data analysis tool can be used to determine which pairwise comparisons are significant.
+Following either of these tests, we can use the Multiple Test data analysis tool to determine which pairwise comparisons are significant.
 A number of options are available, but for purposes of illustration, we choose the Hochberg option, whose results are shown on the right side of Figure 1.

 There we see that New vs. Old is the only comparison that is significant.